User Guide — Patient Risk Adjustment and the Diagnosis Gaps Dashboard

 For more information about the HCC risk adjustment model, see HCC model.

-Both the patient's Problems list and the Assessment & Plan section of the encounter display an alert if there are diagnosis gaps to be addressed:
+Providers and clinical staff can use the Diagnosis Gaps dashboard (accessible from the Problems tab of the patient chart) to review and capture diagnosis gaps.
+Both the patient's Problems list and the Assessment & Plan (A/P) section of the encounter display an alert if there are diagnosis gaps to be addressed:

 -